raj-patra/scratch-codes/Batch_Script/GUID.md

 ### Windows 10 CLSID Keys (GUID)

+A CLSID is a globally unique identifier that identifies a COM class object.

 When ran in CMD with `explorer Shell:::{CLSID here}` it opens the folder/app associated with it

 | APP                                                                 | CLSID (GUID)                                                                          |
 |---------------------------------------------------------------------|---------------------------------------------------------------------------------------|